GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 \centerline{\includegraphics{./images/UX_Operator.png}}

 ## 4.2 Boundary Entity Control diagrams
 These diagrams are here to show how each action is performed by the system.
 The entities representation is simplified to show only the relevant parts.
+There is not a 1-to-1 correspondence of the elements of these diagrams with the components in the component diagrams because the level of focus is different.

 ### Mobile application